rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc stop ubuntu-test`

-Then restore:
+Then restore it:

 `lxc restore ubuntu-test ubuntu-test-1`

-Then start the container:
+Then start the container again:

 `lxc start ubuntu-test`